 In this mode the SRCSW input pin controls reference switching between two clock inputs.
 This mode is enabled by setting the EXTSW bit to 1 in the [DPLLCR1](#) register.
-In this mode, if the SRCSW pin is high, the DPLL is forced to lock to input IC1 (if the priority of IC1 is nonzero in [IPR1](#)) or IC3 (if the priority of IC1 is zero) whether or not the selected input has a valid reference signal.
-If the SRCSW pin is low the DPLL is forced to lock to input IC2 (if the priority of IC2 is nonzero in [IPR1](#)) or IC4 (if the priority of IC2 is zero) whether or not the selected input has a valid reference signal.
-During reset the default value of DPLL1's EXTSW bit is latched from the SRCSW pin.
-If external reference switching mode is enabled during reset, the default frequency tolerance ([HRDLIM](#) registers) is configured to $\pm 80\text{ppm}$ rather than the normal default of $\pm 9.2\text{ppm}$.
+In this mode, if the SRCSW pin is high, the DPLL is forced to lock to input IC1 (if the priority of IC1 is nonzero in [IPR2](#)) or IC3 (if the priority of IC1 is zero) whether or not the selected input has a valid reference signal.
+If the SRCSW pin is low the DPLL is forced to lock to input IC2 (if the priority of IC2 is nonzero in [IPR2](#)) whether or not the selected input has a valid reference signal.
+During reset the default value of the DPLL's EXTSW bit is latched from the SRCSW pin.
+If external reference switching mode is enabled during reset, the default frequency tolerance ([HRDLIM](#) registers) is configured to $\pm 80$ ppm rather than the normal default of $\pm 9.2$ ppm.